Rodrigo Perez’s Top 20 Films Of 2015

 11. “The Assassin”

 A wuxia assassin movie that barely features any martial arts or fighting is perverse, but maybe that’s the mysterious beauty of filmmaker Hou Hsiao-Hsien’s remit.
 A film that took forever to mount (maybe five years?), while certainly an enigmatically told, maybe even a little confounding — its narrative comes into focus like the pieces of a slow-moving glacier — “The Assassin” was certainly a worthwhile wait that rewards the patient viewer.
 More tone poem than action film, Hsiao-Hsien’s picture is essentially an arty melodrama about choosing between love or duty — a deeply conflicted assassin falls prey to a crisis of conscience, and it’s loaded with the baggage of personal history.
-As a punishment for going soft on an early mission, said killer’s (Shu Qi) resolve is put to the test by her master — the one that kidnapped her from her family at an early age.
+As a punishment for going soft on an early mission, said killer’s (Shu Qi) resolve is put to the test by her master, the one who kidnapped her from her family at an early age.
 She must kill a man from her past (Chang Chen), but it turns out the military governor is one she was once betrothed to.
-Now, “The Assassin” isn’t at all this linear or clear, it’s a lyrical, gorgeous-to-look, and totally indirect, but as the narratively softly falls into place, one dreams along with the picture.
-Ravishingly crafted in every aspect of costume, art direction, style, and aesthetic, “The Assassin” is the rare picture whose contemplative mood and stunning-to-witness visuals make the experience of drifting through its exquisite clouds more compelling than any story it could dare tell.
+Now, “The Assassin” isn’t at all this linear or clear; it’s a lyrical, gorgeous to look at, and totally indirect, but as the narrative softly falls into place, one dreams along with the picture.
+Ravishingly crafted in every aspect, from costume to art direction, style, and aesthetic, “The Assassin” is the rare picture whose contemplative mood and stunning visuals make the experience of drifting through its exquisite clouds more compelling than any story it could dare tell.
 [Jess’ review from Cannes]